nathandloria/gator-computational-cloud/README.md

 ![logo](img/gcc_logo.jpeg)

-A lightweight framework for the execution of scientific workflows located at <https://gatorcompcloud.com/>
+A lightweight framework for the execution of scientific workflows.

 ## Overview